 What's unique about Mount Mary's English Undergraduate Major?

 When you study English, you learn to love words and appreciate their beauty and power.
 By encountering the imaginary, you build your own ability to imagine what could be.
 English majors develop skills in holding multiple perspectives at once, making them valuable and creative problem solvers who can connect with people of all backgrounds.
-A major in English will equip you with the most-needed and sought-after job skills: strong writing, insightful analysis, creative problem solving
+A major in English will equip you with the most-needed and sought-after job skills: strong writing, insightful analysis, creative problem solving and positive collaboration.

 Create Your Own Career Path

 As an English major, you can create your own career path.
 A concentration in writing for new media will prepare you for a career as a social media strategist or website writer.
 A concentration in English education will allow you to pursue a career in the classroom.
 And an English literature concentration provides an excellent foundation for graduate work in law, library science and many other areas.

 Arches operates as a learning lab for students who take the class for credit, as well as a club for those who volunteer as “freelancers.”
 All students interested in writing, photography, illustration and page design can join the Arches staff.